tipishev/python_debugging_workshop/README.md

 Let's go to the next level and see how to navigate vertically in the call stack.

-_go through stacking corridor
- mention (a)rgs and how they are local to each frame
 _

-The next level is about listing the source code.
+go through stacking corridor
+ mention (a)rgs and how they are local to each frame where shows who called the whole shebang
+_

+Now, let's add the "amulet of stacking" to our evergrowing collection and and see what fails next.

+How many of you use Python version less that 3.7?

+_raise hand, too_

+But when we switch to Python 3.7, we can start using a builtin keyword `breakpoint()`.

+It was introduced in PEP553 because..

+* The linter complains about multiple statements on one line
+* It's short and easy to remember
+* Even JavaScript has a `debugger` builtin

+Let's put it by the entrance to the corridor of looking.

+It defaults to `pdb.set_trace`  __demonstrate__
+To configure it use `export PYTHONBREAKPOINT=`...

+* 0 for ignoring breakpoints, can be a last line of defence in Production code
+* "" (unset) for default Pdb
+* dotted path to a debugger callable
+  - `ipdb.set_trace` for iPdb
+  - `pudb.set_trace` for Pudb (we'll look at it later)

+Nice thing is that breakpoint passes args and kwargs to the handler, so we can for example set context size for iPdb.

+_demonstrate with context=7_

+Since we talk about showing context, here is an illustration of context showing in Pdb and iPdb.

 <img src="/images/lighting.png" width="640" title="Lighting">

-As I mentioned earlier, PDB shows just the current line, so almost always we would like to go to the next line and see the code around it.
+By defaul, PDB shows just the current line and no color, so almost always we would like to go to the next line and see the code around it.

 We can do this by separting commands with double semicolon.

 ```python